Creative people are often viewed as mysterious, whimsical, and ineffable creatures.

 “By adding value to our product and embracing the African fashion industry, Vlisco secures its future.
 Africa is changing and we need to change as well, it’s the only way.” – Betty van Breemaat

-Ask Questions to Understand
+Ask questions to understand

-So how can you follow in Vlisco’s successful footsteps?
-Ask questions.
 Question consumers, question experts, especially question the things that everyone assumes are a given.

 During this time, don’t be afraid of things getting… emotional.
 Jon Kolko of the Harvard Business Review notes,